Bloody Sunday (1972): Soldier F murder trial

-Defence submissions

-On 13 October, defence lawyer Mark Mulholland argued that the hearsay evidence admitted into the trial was "fundamentally inconsistent."
-Mulholland further described "Soldier H" as an unreliable witness who had altered his account multiple times and refused to testify or be cross-examined.
-He also criticised the credibility of "Soldier G"'s statements, which he said were self-contradictory regarding who fired first in Glenfada Park North.
-Civilian testimony, Mulholland asserted, supported the claim that all shooting in that area was carried out by the first soldier to arrive, "Soldier G".

-In response, prosecution lawyer Louis Mably maintained that there was a case for "Soldier F" to answer.
-He acknowledged inconsistencies in the soldiers’ statements but attributed them to how they were recorded by the Royal Military Police.
-Mably argued that a "core of consistency" remained: both sets of statements implicated "Soldier F" in opening fire, and civilian evidence did not support the claim that only one soldier had fired.

-On 16 October, judge Patrick Lynch ruled that the trial should proceed and declined to direct a verdict of not guilty.
-He invited the defence to present its case, but Mulholland stated that "Soldier F" would not testify or be cross-examined, nor would any other defence evidence be introduced.
-Lynch warned that the court could draw an adverse inference from this refusal, a point echoed by Mably, who called it implausible that "Soldier F" had no memory of whether he fired with intent to kill.

-Verdict

 On 23 October, Lynch ruled that "Soldier F" was not guilty and acquitted him of all charges, stating that "evidence presented by the Crown falls way short of standard" to prove guilt beyond reasonable doubt.
-He highlighted how statements from "Soldier H" and "Soldier G" could not be relied upon as they had both committed perjury at previous legal inquiries, and they potentially had ulterior motives to name "Soldier F" as a participant in their own murderous activities on the day in question.
+He highlighted how statements from "Soldier H" and "Soldier G" could not be relied upon, as they had both committed perjury at previous legal inquiries, and they potentially had ulterior motives to name "Soldier F" as a participant in their own murderous activities on the day.

-In a response to a parliamentary question from Colum Eastwood, it was revealed that the UK government had spent over £4 million of taxpayer's money defending "Soldier F" from prosecution, much of which related to legal fees but also included the costs of flights and accommodation for the former paratrooper.
+In response to a parliamentary question from Colum Eastwood, it was revealed that the UK Government had spent over £4 million of taxpayers' money defending "Soldier F" from prosecution, much of which related to legal fees, but also included the costs of flights and accommodation for the former paratrooper.